Q1: What are the major changes in the 2025 admissions?

 A3: Credit Accreditation

-Credits that you earn during your exchange program will be accredited as SPSE graduation credits.
-The rules for credit transfer are detailed on our website.
+Credits that you earn during your exchange program can be accredited as SPSE graduation credits.
+The rules for credit transfer are detailed on our website below.

 Q45: Where can I find information about dormitories?

-A: Please refer to the Residence Life Center for information on Waseda University student dormitories and several other dormitories affiliated with the University.
+A: Please refer to the Residence Life Center website for information on Waseda University student dormitories and several other University affiliated dormitories.
 Dormitories are open to Waseda students from all corners of Japan and around the world.